langchain-ai/langchain/.github/PULL_REQUEST_TEMPLATE.md

   2. an example notebook showing its use.
 It lives in `docs/docs/integrations` directory.

 Additional guidelines:
-- Make sure optional dependencies are imported within a function
+- Make sure optional dependencies are imported within a function.
 - Please do not add dependencies to pyproject.toml files (even optional ones) unless they are required for unit tests.
 - Most PRs should not touch more than one package.
 - Changes should be backwards compatible.